Six Essential Ingredients For Branding Your Blog

 Inspiration kicked in and since then, I’ve realized the role branding takes in any business venture.
 It’s all in how people perceive you and your blog or business!
 Take Starbucks as an example, and I use Starbucks as a comparison often because it’s a well-known brand around the world so you know what I’m talking about.
 Their coffee is also what gets me through most days.
 Starbucks makes good coffee, but so do many many other coffee shops.
 Starbucks isn’t just about their coffee.
 It’s the experience that makes them so popular.

-Branding helps you understand your story and your audience and is an important part of the blogging process.
+Branding helps you understand your story and your audience.
+It’s such an important part of the blogging process.
 You don’t need to nail your blog brand down the minute you start your blog, it can take time to figure it out.
 I’m still fine-tuning mine.
 It’s an evolving system.

 Blog branding helps to create a consistent, stable and cohesive style, which can be used across all social media platforms.
 Branding can help you create a blog you’re proud to show off and that gets recognized.
 An effective brand, along with an effective social media strategy, can really help you stand out!